 Possibilities for Each and Every Kid (PEEK) aim to improve the life chances of children and young people by unlocking their potential as they "Play, Create and Thrive".
-They operate in more than 30 communities within the North and East Glasgow supporting children with some of the most significant social problems including poverty, food poverty, low aspirations, little or no self-esteem with many struggling to engage positively with peers and family members
+Operating in more than 30 communities within North and East Glasgow since 2000, and supporting children with some of the most significant social problems - including poverty, food poverty, low aspirations - they have become a trusted and respected part of the community, understanding the issues and challenges families face.

 In 2008 they launched their volunteer programme in response to the needs of young people who wanted to give back to the project.
 Through the volunteer programme staff will work with young people to identify short and long-term goals through personal development plans and will support them to build lifelong skills such as communication and emotional intelligence.
 The young people will also have access and support to complete accredited awards.

 The David Doig Foundation awarded PEEK funding to help deliver the Thrive Volunteering programme for young people.
 The programme aims to increase aspirations and build employability and life skills for young people aged 14 – 21 in the North and East End of Glasgow.
 The programme supported 40 vulnerable young people at risk of disengaging from mainstream education and not linked to a positive destination.